Debt-Free in 5 Months? Our Guide to Paying off a Bunch of Credit Card Debt

 To find each of your debt-carrying accounts, try a free service like Credit Sesame.
 You’ll receive a free credit score and tap into your “credit report card,” which provides a free debt analysis.

 Credit Sesame offers personalized advice on how to work on your credit score, so you might pick up some debt-payoff tips as you explore the site.

 Decide What You Need to Work on Most

 Status Money is an app that allows you to anonymously compare your financial situation with your peers without asking those awkward, prying questions.
 Link an account to tap into this database and you’ll be able to compare your income, debt, interest rates, credit score, spending… you name it.

 By seeing how others are doing in the debt department, you can see what you need to work on most — or where you can sit back a little and just breathe easy.

 This month, take some time to see if you can’t make your debt a little more manageable.

 Unfortunately, many credit cards come with stupid-high interest rates — anywhere between 15% to 20% or higher.
 That means your monthly payments aren’t funneling exclusively toward the principal; they’re also paying interest.

-When you refinance, you take out a personal loan with a lower interest rate, pay off your credit card, then work to pay off that loan, which is more manageable with those lower rates.
-Consolidating is similar, but it wraps up multiple debt-carrying credit cards into one monthly payment — leaving you with a single interest rate to tackle.
+When you refinance or consolidate, you take out a personal loan with a lower interest rate, pay off your credit card(s), then work to pay off that loan, which is more manageable with the lower rate.

 If you’re not sure where to find a personal loan with optimal rates, use the online marketplace Fiona.
 If your credit score is at least 620, it can help you borrow up to $100,000 (no collateral needed) with fixed rates starting at 4.99% (lower than your average credit card rates) and terms from 24 to 84 months.